As a gemstone enthusiast, I know the thrill of finding that perfect, eye-catching emerald to complete your collection or

 If you buy emerald jewelry at a physical retailer like Jared or Kays, you'll notice they don't carry natural gemstones or even set them in 14K for the most part, unless it's through their LeVian collection.

-And emeralds through LeVian cost way more than they need to.
+And real emeralds through LeVian cost way more than they need to.
 Often times you'll have to order a stone in and custom make an engagement ring in 14K gold.
 These stores will then charge an arm and a leg for the work, and take weeks doing so.
 Any of the online guys we've mentioned won't do that.

 What Should You Look For When Buying Emerald Online?

 You've probably heard of the 4Cs by now, a diamond grading system put forth by the Gemological Institute of America.
 With green gemstone types, they follow the same basic guidelines, but without the actual grades.

 Normally, the cut is the most important C of the 4Cs.
 However, this is when we're talking about diamonds.
 With colored stones, it's a little different.
 There is no cut grade standard for colored stones.
 While you normally see emeralds faceted, they are available in cabochons as well.